isaacvock/PipelineDocs/docs/index.md

-# Welcome my Snakemake pipeline deployment docs!
+# Welcome to my Snakemake pipeline deployment docs!

 Biologists often rely on computational pipelines to process and analyze their data.
 A pipeline is simply a set of operations to perform on data so that you can extract useful insights from the data.
 With the omics-revolution came a spike in demand for these kinds of pipelines, as methods like RNA-seq generate massive raw datasets that require computationally intensive, multi-step processing to interpret.
 One of the best way to build such pipelines is with workflow managers, of which there are several popular and powerful options (Snakemake, NextFlow, Cromwell, etc.).